 Ronald Reagan Washington National Airport - Aircraft Noise

-The airport's Noise Information Office responds to comments, complaints and requests for information from individuals and organizations in communities across Washington, D.C., Maryland and Virginia area.
-Noise Information Office staff are available to attend community meetings and meet with homeowners associations and other groups in the region, including the McLean Citizens Association, Communities for Smart Airport Growth, Palisades Citizens Association, Radnor Fort Myers Association, and the National Organization to Insure a Sound Controlled Environment.
+The Airport Authority’s Noise Information Office responds to comments, complaints and requests for information from individuals and organizations in communities across Washington, D.C., Maryland and Virginia area.
+Noise Information Office staff are available to attend community meetings to meet with homeowners associations and other groups in the region, including the McLean Citizens Association, Communities for Smart Airport Growth, Palisades Citizens Association, Radnor Fort Myers Association, and the National Organization to Insure a Sound Controlled Environment.

-The airport Noise Information Office monitors aircraft noise along the Potomac River flight path and in nearby communities.
+The Noise Information Office monitors aircraft noise and operations along the Potomac River flight path and in nearby communities.
 Flight paths, flight times, altitudes and other aircraft movements are established and directed by the Federal Aviation Administration (FAA), which also operates the nation's Air Traffic Control system.

-Under Reagan National Airport's nighttime noise rule, established in the 1980s, certain aircraft that are prone to higher noise output - as determined by FAA-approved configurations related to aircraft type, weight and engine model - may not take off or land at Reagan National between 10:00 p.m. and 7:00 a.m.
-However, most modern passenger jets comply with the regulations and are permitted to fly during the nighttime hours.
+Under Reagan National’s Nighttime Noise Rule, established in the 1980s, certain aircraft that are prone to higher noise output - as determined by FAA’s aircraft certification process associated with aircraft type, weight and engine model - may or may not be compliant with Reagan National’s Nighttime Noise Rule which is in effect between 10:00 p.m. and 6:59 a.m.
+However, most modern passenger jets comply with Reagan National’s Nighttime Noise Rule and airlines schedule flights during the nighttime hours.

-In addtion to the airport Noise Information Office, FAA's Noise Ombudsman Office 9-AWA-NoiseOmbudsman@faa.gov can provide additional information for those concerned about aircraft noise.
+In addition to the airport Noise Information Office, FAA's Noise Ombudsman Office 9-AWA-NoiseOmbudsman@faa.gov can provide additional information for those concerned about aircraft noise.

 - Click here to learn about aircraft noise procedures and guidelines at Reagan National.

-The Airports Authority maintains an aircraft flight tracking and noise monitoring system.
-Noise monitors are located along the primary flight corridors.
+The Airports Authority maintains an aircraft noise and flight track monitoring system around the metropolitan Washington region.
+Noise monitors are located along the primary flight corridors for Reagan National and Washington Dulles airports.
 The ability to measure aircraft and community noise at these locations helps the Airports Authority to better understand noise impacts in the community.